metalamin/KITT-Cat/README.md

 This tools are intended to supply a starting point for smart card hacking.
 It's also intended to be cheap and easy to use.

+A modified library for Arduino to support parity is needed.
+You can find it here: https://github.com/metalamin/SoftwareSerialPar

 ## Hardware
 * Arduino nano
 * Smart Card PCB (I use an old piccard2 without the PIC)